norlab/LIS-546-SPR2021/content/tidy-data.md

   </tr>
 </table>
 <br>
 In this dataset we have a very granular representation of time.
 If as data curators we wanted to represent time using a common standard like [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Times) (and we would, because we're advocates of standardization) then we need to gather these three distinct variables into one single variable.
-This gathering transformation will represent, in a standard way, when the species was observed (Yes, this frog's common name is ["Bruno's casque-headed frog"](https://en.wikipedia.org/wiki/Bruno%27s_casque-headed_frog) - I have no idea whether or not this is related to the Lewis Caroll novel, but I like continuity).
+This gathering transformation will represent, in a standard way, when the species was observed (Yes, this frog's common name is ["Bruno's casque-headed frog"](https://en.wikipedia.org/wiki/Bruno%27s_casque-headed_frog) - I have no idea whether or not this is related to the Lewis Caroll novel, but I like continuity.)

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}